brettz9/nogin/README.md

 ## Lower priority to-dos

 1. Add `/user/<username>` (GET) script for admins and others
+1. Add `/group/<groupname>` (GET) script for admins and others
-1. Add `/api` (GET) to explain API and also possibly consolidate to one page?
+1. Add to `/accessAPI` (GET) to explain API and also possibly consolidate to one page?
+1. Could make groups hierarchical (multiple? inheritance privileges)
 1. Allow variant of `localScripts` which uses CDN but generates fallback
 1. Option to **email forgotten username** (as a workaround, the reset password email will send this currently, but not if adding an option to